ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 }
 ```

-Since Dynamo is a NoSql database we don't have to specify all attributes upfront.
+Since Dynamo is a NoSQL database, we don't have to specify all attributes upfront.
 The only thing we have to provide are the elements that AWS will use to build the partition key with.
-When you provide a hash key as well as a sort key AWS will combine these to make a unique partition key.
+When you provide a hash key as well as a sort key, AWS will combine these to make a unique partition key.
 Mind the word UNIQUE.
 Make sure this combination is unique.

 > DynamoDB uses the partition key value as input to an internal hash function.
 The output from the hash function determines the partition (physical storage internal to DynamoDB) in which the item will be stored.
 All items with the same partition key value are stored together, in sorted order by sort key value.
--- from AWS docs: <a target="_blank" href="https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html">https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html</a>
+-- from AWS docs: <a target="_blank" href="https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html">DynamoDB Core Components</a>

-From the attribute definitions in `dynamo.tf` it is clear that Author (S) is a string and Date (N) should be a number.
+From the attribute definitions in `dynamo.tf` it is clear that `Author` (`S`) is a string and `Date` (`N`) should be a number.

 # IAM
 <div style="text-align: center;">